openshift/oc-mirror/docs/design/overview.md

 5. Output cluster ICSPs / Catalog Source / Cincinnati
 6. Optionally update (multi) cluster ICSPs / Catalog Source / Cincinnati
 7. Update backend metadata

+## Imageset Configuration

+The imageset configuration is intended to reflect the current state of the registry mirroring.
+Any content types or images that are added to the configuration will be added to the mirror and this is also applies to content types that are removed from the imageset configuration.
+Image pruning is done on a best-effort basis. `oc-mirror` will attempt image deletion and if a registry does not allow for this type of request,`oc-mirror` will stop the pruning attempt and continue.
+If you using the heads-only workflow option, `oc-mirror` will store starting versions from the initial run in the metadata and using this to maintain ranges.
+More information on `oc-mirror` workflows can be found [here](workflows.md).